dos-group/testbed-scenarios/Clearwater/README.md

 - Run ```./swarm_init.sh``` file with passing stack name as an argument.

 - Wait for the swarm to be created and all clearwater containers are deployed.
-(Note: live-test container will also be deployed on bono VM(s).)

     ~~The following steps (strikedthrough) are not needed for the new images.~~ ~~After all containers are runing, to perform the live test, we need to do some manual steps:~~~